burgil/supe-project-creator/README.md

 ## Contributing and Feedback

-We welcome contributions from the community!
-Whether it's a new feature idea, bug fix, or documentation improvement, we'd love to hear from you.
+Contributions are welcome from the community!
+Whether it's a new feature idea, bug fix, or documentation improvement, I'd love to hear from you.

 ### Ways to Contribute